Alek-Hanusic/Aleks_Vault/Databases/Relationships.md

+==Parent-Child Relationship:==
+A parent record can have many child records, but a child record belongs to one and only one parent record.

 - One to one **1:1**
 	- One entity has a connection to only one other entity
 	- *One person has one Social Security Number, one Social Security Number is assigned to one person*